alinush/6.824-lecture-notes/l05-paxos.md

 The **crucial property:**

  - if a value was chosen, any subsequent choice must be the same value
-   + i.e. protocol must not change its mind
+   + i.e., protocol must not change its mind
    + maybe a different proposer &c, but same value!
    + this allows us to freely start new rounds after crashes &c
  - tricky b/c _"chosen"_ is system-wide property
-   + e.g. majority accepts, then proposer crashes
+   + e.g., majority accepts, then proposer crashes
-     - **TODO:** What happens here?
-   + _no node can tell locally that agreement was reached_
+   + `=>` _no node can tell locally that agreement was reached_

 So:

- - proposer doesn't send out value with `prepare`
+ - proposer doesn't send out value with `prepare` (but sends it a bit later)
-   + **TODO:** How is any value accepted by an acceptor then?
  - acceptors send back any value they have already accepted
  - if there is one, proposer proposes that value
    + to avoid changing an existing choice
  - if no value already accepted,
-   + proposer can propose any value (e.g. a client request)
+   + proposer can propose any value (e.g., a client request)
  - proposer must get `prepare_ok` from majority
    + to guarantee intersection with any previous majority,
    + to guarantee proposer hears of any previously chosen value